vinipachecov/flash-cards-udacity/README.md

 Open an android or ios emulator with in your computer.

+Install the project dependencies with  npm or yarn

 ## Hint

 For android you can check your emulators available by checking your AVD Manager in